nikitavoloboev/data/focusing/rules.md

 - Go on walks or do exercise throughout the day when possible as breaks.
 - Brush/floss teeth & [clean face](../health/skin-care.md) daily.
 - Apply sunscreen when going out for long time.
 Don't frown.
 Don't touch face or mouth with dirty hands.
+- Accept and love my body and self.
+I am perfect as I am.
+Don't care what other people might think of me.
 - Never sit for long.
 Sit up right (good posture, never slouch).
 Use great chair.
 Be comfortable & ergonomic.
 Use standing desk & vary between sitting & standing.
 Take breaks.
 - [Sleep](../sleep/sleep.md) fully & well.
 Don't limit sleep.
 If need to wake up early, go to sleep early.
 Sleep as much as body needs (~ 8h often).
 - Everything in moderation.
 Avoid any damaging drugs (i.e. alcohol/opiates).
 Health above all.
 Limit [psychedelic](../drugs/psychedelics/psychedelics.md) use.